k10jo01/airbnb/README.md

 ## Problem Statement
 What is the relationship between factors about an AirBnB (neighborhood, room type, availability) and review sentiment?
 What trends or patterns can be found in AirBnB data for Washington, D.C. over time?
 Does review sentiment have an impact on price of an AirBnB listing?
 Using past price and calendar information and sentiment analysis of reviews, can you predict the price of listings for future significant events in the District?
 For example, the price of AirBnB listings during the Women's March, Trump inauguration, Obama inauguration, Cherry Blossom festivals, Kavanaugh hearing, Rock n Roll and Marine Corp Marathons, Caps Stanley Cup games, Nats World Series games, conferences, etc.

+*I know this problem statement is quite broad and needs more specificity.
+I discuss how I will refine this in the Roadmap section below.*

 ---

 ## Table of Contents